oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 :::

-In OData 4.01 payloads the deleted-entity object MUST include the following properties regardless of the specified [`metadata`](#ControllingtheAmountofControlInformationinResponses) value.
+In OData 4.01 payloads the deleted-entity object MUST include the following properties, regardless of the specified [`metadata`](#ControllingtheAmountofControlInformationinResponses) value.
 For ordered payloads, this control information MUST follow the [payload ordering constraints](#PayloadOrderingConstraints).